faisal7806/frappe-server-side/Getting-Started-With-App-Development-4.0.0.md

 1. Setup a `virtualenv`.
 1. Create your `bench` folder - which will contain the sites and apps.
 1. In bench, you can create a separate folder for each app repository.
+Clone your `wnframework` and `erpnext` folders here.
+Please clone `wnframework` as `webnotes` - the repository name will be changed when the final release is complete.
-1. In bench, create a `sites` folder.
-This is where sites will exist.
+1. In bench, create a `sites` folder for all sites to be served on this implementation.
-1. Install `webnotes` and `erpnext`.
-For develop mode, checkout repositories in `bench` and run `python setup.py develop` in each app.
+1. Install `webnotes` and `erpnext` by running `python setup.py develop` in each folder.
 1. In create `sites/apps.txt` for list of globally installable apps.
 1. For executing command line `webnotes` the working directory must be `sites`